 - A thank you note.
 A thank-you note will be something they can keep and will not take up much room in their bag.

-Mailman Thank You Note Examples
+Mail Carrier Thank You Note Examples

 If you know your mailman’s name, you can start the note with their name.
-If not, start with Hi or Hello.
+If not, begin with Hi or Hello.
 Each note should be concluded with the signing of your name.
 The examples following the first example will only include the thank-you note text (opening and closing will be excluded).

 Thank you for delivering our mail during the rainstorm last week.
 I am impressed with your dedication.
 I appreciate getting my mail the most on bad weather days!

 - I am thankful for your accuracy in delivering our mail.
 We rarely get a piece of mail intended for a different address.
 And thank you for putting the large packages by the side door.
-I take comfort knowing that they will not be sitting out in the rain on rainy days.
+I take comfort in knowing they will not be sitting in the rain on rainy days.

-- Each day I look forward to opening the mailbox.
-Thank you for bringing the mail/ I know it’s your job, but I still appreciate it!
+- Each day, I look forward to opening the mailbox.
+Thank you for bringing the mail.
+I know it’s your job, but I still appreciate it!